Quick Facts: Earning an Ed.D. in New Jersey

 New Jersey City University

-NJCU’s section on Graduate Tuition & Aid has info on Graduate Scholarships and Graduate Assistantships for full-time students, but be aware that the Ed.D. programs are primarily online.
+NJCU’s section on Graduate Tuition & Aid has info on Graduate Scholarships and Graduate Assistantships for full-time students.
+However, Ed.D. students are typically on a part-time schedule.

 Rider University